Miguel Cabrera Preview, Player Props: Tigers vs. White Sox

 Miguel Cabrera At The Plate

-- Cabrera has had an RBI in 19 games this season (23.5%), including six multi-RBI outings (7.4%).
-He has also driven home three or more of his team's runs in two contests.
+- Cabrera has picked up an RBI in 24.1% of his games this season, with two or more RBI in 7.2% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.